 This information is for anyone who may have been offered psychotherapy, thinks that they might need psychotherapy or simply wants to know more about psychotherapy.

-There are different types, but they are all 'talking treatments' in which you talk with another person.
-It can help you to overcome:
+There are different types, but they are all 'talking treatments' in which you talk with one or more other people.
+Most mental health problems can be addressed with one or other psychotherapeutic approaches, for example:

 - emotional problems